rsponholtz/Hana-Test-Deploy/tests/README.md

 ./jb-inf.sh #(if you want a windows jumpbox to RDP to) ./iscsi-inf.sh
 ./iscsi-sw.sh

+At this point, if you are setting up your own NFS cluster, use this:
     ./nfs-inf.sh
-./nfs-sw.sh #(this will generally take a long time. check the stderr file) ./hana-inf.sh
+    ./nfs-sw.sh #(this will generally take a long time. check the stderr file.
+If you select SUSE 12 SP4+, this will be much faster) otherwise, if you are using ANF, run this:
+    ./anf-inf.sh
+    when this is done, you will have to gather the IP addresses for the ANF mount points from the Azure portal, and transfer them into the azuredeploy.cfg file i in the nfs mount locations.

+./hana-inf.sh
 ./hana-sw.sh #(this should take 30-45 minutes - check the stderr file for completion) ./ascs-inf.sh